Classes meet weekly from mid-September through early May.

 Altaration – 7th Grade Supplemental series

-Teens today are surrounded by distractions: music fills their ears, while tweets and posts are constantly checked and updated.
+Teens today are surrounded by distractions: music fills their ears, while social media is readily accessible.
 They have been conditioned to fill any silent moment with noise and stimulation.
 Instilling an appreciation and enthusiasm for the Mass can be a challenge.

 For more information, visit confirmationstudy.com/altaration